-I hope all the above tips for buying a sim card in Tanzania were helpful and made it easier to decide which mobile internet provider in Tanzania you pick for your next trip to Tanzania.
+I am sure all the above tips for buying a sim card for Tanzania in 2023 were helpful and I made it easier for you to decide which mobile internet provider in Tanzania you are going to pick for your next trip to Tanzania.

 Curious about my endless travels and road to visit every country in the world?
 Click on the link to read a story from every country or check out my Instagram profile @traveltomtom.
-As of July 2022 I have visited more than 135 countries.
+As of June 2023 I have visited more than 155 countries around the world.